Automated Lane Merging via Game Theory and Branch Model Predictive Control: Game-Theoretic Behavior Planning

 \subsubsection{Actions of Ego Vehicle}

-In the lane-merging problem, the semantic-level decision involves selecting a gap and determining the desired lateral position.
-As shown in Figure \ref{fig:semantic_actions}, the ego vehicle in blue has three potential gaps to choose from.
-To reach the target gap, the ego vehicle needs to perform a sequence of lateral decisions.
+In the lane-merging problem, the semantic-level decision involves selecting a gap and determining a desired lateral position.
+For example, in Figure \ref{fig:semantic_actions}, the EV has three potential gaps to choose from.
+To reach the target gap, the EV needs to perform a sequence of lateral decisions.
 The common lateral decisions are lane changing and lane keeping.
-Furthermore, we introduce one additional intermediate lane, represented by the dashed blue line in Figure \ref{fig:semantic_actions}, to enable a probing decision.
-This allows the ego vehicle to gather information and negotiate with the surrounding vehicles.
+Additionally, we introduce one additional intermediate lane, represented by the dashed blue line in Figure \ref{fig:semantic_actions}, to enable a probing decision.
+This allows the EV to gather information and negotiate with the SVs.
 Overall, the complete lateral decision set can be defined as: